You may register now for parking permits. Please click here to begin the registration process.

 Residents or business owners who want to park for longer than 3 hours in the parking zone will need to register their vehicles.

-Residents or business owners may apply for up to two (2) parking permits per address for the vehicles that are registered to their address within the parking zone.
+Single family residents or business owners may apply for up to two (2) parking permits per address for the vehicles that are registered to their address within the parking zone.

 The permit parking program does not alter current applicable SeaTac parking laws.
 This includes a provision that vehicles must be moved every 24 hours.